 Garrett AT Pro Metal Detector

-The AT Pro is a silver coin magnet when ground balanced and used correctly, and at $400, the price is fair for a detector equipped with the depth and features found on high-end machines that cost three times the price.
+At $400, the price is fair for a detector equipped with the depth and similar features found on high-end machines that cost three times the price.
 My personal experience with their customer service department was also very positive when I called with a few questions.

 Garrett Ace 300 Metal Detector

-The Ace 300 is a good alternative to the AT Pro if you want a cheaper option for coin hunting and don't care about having a completely waterproof unit.
+The Ace 300 is a good alternative to the pricier AT Pro if you want a cheaper option for coin hunting and don't care about having a completely waterproof unit.
 The search coil can still go underwater, but not the control box.
 The Ace 300 costs $250 and displays target ID numbers on the control screen, unlike the cheaper Ace 200 that does not.

 This metal detector is great for kids getting into the hobby.
 If you only want a detector to play around with on occasion, it's really all you need.
-Protective covers for the search coil and control box are included too, which wasn't the case with my more expensive AT Pro, unless that's changed.
+Protective covers for the search coil and control box are included too, which wasn't the case with my more expensive AT Pro, unless that has changed.

 © 2019 Matt G.